 Directions:

-1.In a large mixing bowl, beat on medium speed the sugar and butter until they are light and fluffy; ~3 minutes.
+1.In a large mixing bowl, beat on medium speed the sugar and butter until they are light and fluffy; ~3 minutes.2.
+Add the molasses as well as a large egg.
+Continue beating for another 2-3 minutes.

 3. In a separate bowl, whisk together the flour, baking soda, spices and salt.